Dilpreet-47/Dilpreet-47.github.io/README.md

 ## **INTRODUCTION** ##

-• Hello everyone my name is Dilpreet Singh.
-I am from Malerkotla.
-I am very interested in Coding and I love to do coding and learning new things in Technology and I want to develop a strong skill in coding that's why I am persuing BTECH in Computer Science and Engineering at GNDEC LUDHIANA.
+My name is Dilpreet Singh, and I am from Malerkotla.
+I really enjoy coding and love exploring new technologies.  and I want to develop a strong skill in coding that's why Currently, I am pursuing a Bachelor of Technology degree in Computer Science and Engineering at GNDEC LUDHIANA with the goal of cultivating a robust skill set in programming.

 ## **EDUCATION** ##